darklotus781/stuff_and_things/README.md

 That's right, Layered Blocks are here, and for 1.21.1 Minecraft.
 Missing a block, let us know and we'll add it!

 **Slab Blocks**
 Vanilla Minecraft is missing slab variants of many blocks, so we've introduced our own.
-Gras, Dirt, Obsidian, Netherrack and more.
+Grass, Dirt, Obsidian, Netherrack and more.
 These work like normal slabs and even blocks like Grass and Dirt can have plants on them even if it's the top slab only!

 **Light Blocks & Glass Light Blocks**